SciML/DataDrivenDiffEq.jl/docs/src/getting_started.md

 The workflow for [DataDrivenDiffEq.jl](https://github.com/SciML/DataDrivenDiffEq.jl) is similar to other [SciML](https://sciml.ai/) packages.
 You start by defining a [`DataDrivenProblem`](@ref) and then dispatch on the `solve` command to return a [`DataDrivenSolution`](@ref).

-Outline of required elements and choices:
+Here is an outline of the required elements and choices:
-+ Define a problem using your Data.
++ Define a problem using your data.
     + Data can be discrete, continuous, or direct.
 + Choose a basis.
     + This is optional depending on which solver you choose.